 I started eating primarily vegan without even trying as both small family warungs & hip restaurants served the best food and with so much love.
 This photo is from Sage and I couldn’t get over the beautiful window peeking into nature.

 I took daily walks to Ubud’s centre which was wild but in a good way.
 I loved getting lost in the small streets and walking from one end to another.
 It became a habit to get a Balinese massage when I had a few hours to spare in the centre and Jaens Spa was my absolute favourite.
-To this day, this type of massage has been the most helpful on my body.
+To this day, this type of massage has been the most helpful to my body.

 My daily walks gave me the chance to see SO MANY monkeys and I didn’t even need to enter Monkey Forest.
 It’s so funny how it’s such a normal thing in my life now but it took 32 years for this to happen!